yeshua453/website/docs/controls/cupertinotimerpicker.md

 ### `alignment`

 Defines how the timer picker should be positioned within its parent.

+Alignment is an instance of [`alignment.Alignment`](/docs/reference/types/alignment) class.

 Defaults to `ft.alignment.center`.

 ### `bgcolor`